Russellville man sentenced to 27 years for role in kidnapping of two

 Ferguson was sentenced to 15 years in prison and five years supervised release and ordered to pay a $600 special assessment for the six counts against her.

-Mitchell and Ferguson, both of whom were in federal custody, were ordered remanded to the custody of the U.S. Marshals Service following their sentencings.
+Mitchell and Ferguson, both of whom where in federal custody, were ordered remanded to the custody of the U.S. Marshals Service following their sentencings.

 Also Wednesday, Melissa "Mel" Kizer, 43, and Brittany Ferguson, 30, were each sentenced to three years in prison and five years supervised release and a $100 special assessment for conspiracy to distribute methamphetamine.
 Kizer pleaded guilty to the charge on July 10, 2020, and Ferguson pleaded guilty on Dec.
 11, 2020.
 Both women were allowed to self-report to federal prison, Kizer on Nov.
 28 by noon and Ferguson on Jan.
 3, 2023, by noon.